 In this paper, we study the axion-U(1) inflation model by simulating the dynamics of both the axion and the gauge fields.
+Our focus is on the regime where the gauge field backreaction perturbations [37, 38].
+Since the PDF of the smoothed curvature perturbations will be similar to, or even less non-Gaussian than, that of the unsmoothed perturbations, the constraints derived from the smoothed perturbations will be comparable to or less stringent than those from the unsmoothed perturbations.

-Our focus is on the regime where the gauge field backreaction on axion evolution becomes significant during inflation.
-Previous studies have addressed this scenario semi-analytically using perturbative [49, 55] and gradient expansion approaches [47, 51], which neglect axion field inhomogeneity.
-However, recent numerical simulations have incorporated these inhomogeneities [52-54].
+on axion evolution becomes significant during inflation.
+Previous studies have addressed this scenario semi-analytically using perturbative [51, 57] and gradient expansion approaches [49, 53], which neglect axion field inhomogeneity.
+However, recent numerical simulations have incorporated these inhomogeneities [54-56].
 For our study, we developed two new modules in the PENCIL CODE.
 Our numerical simulation results align well with previous semi-analytical studies for the homogeneous axion case and with recent numerical simulations for the inhomogeneous axion case.